filiphric/filiphric.com-new/content/skip-test-conditionally-with-cypress/index.md

 ```

 ## Your own logic
 There are quite a lot options you can use out there.
-I described one of them <nuxt-link to="/test-grepping-in-cypress-using-module-api">in my blog</nuxt-link>.
+I described one of them [in my blog](/test-grepping-in-cypress-using-module-api).
 With Module API, there’s really nothing stopping you from organizing your test suite in various different ways.
 There’s also an option for grepping all of your tests [via plugin](https://github.com/bahmutov/cypress-select-tests).
 Whichever you choose!

 If you liked this blog, you can help me grow it by sharing it on your favourite social network.
 I write posts like these every week, so if you like them, you can subscribe to my newsletter down below this article.